11.6. DNAT (Prerouting)¶

 The Invert IP Match option will invert IPs as well as the ports.

-Be aware that due to the structure in Firewall Flow, you have to explicitly choose the Interface IP Alias if you want the destination to be the firewall itself.
-Custom IPs or Aliases are not recognized.
+Be aware that due to the structure in Firewall Flow, you have to explicitly choose the Interface IP Network Object if you want the destination to be the firewall itself.
+Custom IPs or Network Objects are not recognized.

 The destination is the original address where the package arrives and not the address where you want it to be forwarded to.